Series I Savings Bond fixed base-rates

 The following graph shows the historical level of the I bond fixed base-rate in red.
 It also shows rates for TIPS, the Treasury's other inflation-protected security, which is traded in the open market.

 Because they are traded, the rates of TIPS change daily.
-The Federal Reserve publishes daily data on TIPS interest rates.
+The Treasury publishes daily data on TIPS interest rates.
 This data goes back to January 2, 2003 for 5-year and 10-year TIPS, and to July 27, 2004 for 20-year TIPS.
-Each Friday's figure is shown as a data point in the following graph.
+Each Friday’s figure is shown as a data point in the following graph.

 For data before 2003, the graph shows the yield of each TIPS on the day it was issued.
 This data series is a mix of 5, 10, and 30-year TIPS.